MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaReauthorizeUserDriveListSubscription.md

 Reauthorize a subscription when you receive a reauthorizationRequired challenge.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReauthorizeUserDriveListSubscription](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgReauthorizeUserDriveListSubscription?view=graph-powershell-1.0)

 ## SYNTAX

 ### Reauthorize (Default)